Mental Health and Well-being

-This research cluster aims to conduct national and international collaborative research that enhances the mental health and wellbeing of individuals, communities and families.
-We are particularly interested in young people’s mental health, e-health, addiction nursing, early onset dementia, practice development, recovery, and co-production.
+The research cluster aims to conduct national and international collaborative research that enhances the mental health and wellbeing of individuals, communities and families.
+We are particularly interest in young people's mental health, e-health, addiction nursing, early onset dementia, practice development, recovery, and co-production.
+Our specific objectives are:

 - To enhance knowledge and understanding of mental health and wellbeing

 - To develop participatory methodologies in mental health and wellbeing research

 - To generate and disseminate research that is relevant to clinical practice and communities